Budget and Bid Strategies

 |Keyword Match Types||Search|

-Your budget tells Bing Ads how much you want to spend on your campaign.
-You can set a daily budget for each campaign and when you reach your budget, Bing Ads will stop displaying your ads until the next day or month.
+Your budget tells Microsoft Advertising how much you want to spend on your campaign.
+You can set a daily budget for each campaign and when you reach your budget, Microsoft Advertising will stop displaying your ads until the next day or month.
 Keep your advertising costs under control by keeping track of your budget.

 With shared budgets you can set a single daily budget that can be used by any campaign within the same account.
-This enables you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Bing Ads account.
+This enables you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Microsoft Advertising account.

-You might need to code for shared budgets in the Bing Ads platform, even if you do not plan to use shared budgets.
-For more details and to determine whether the campaign uses a shared budget, check the value of the BudgetId element (Campaign object) or Budget Id field (Bulk (Campaign object) record).
+You might need to code for shared budgets in the Microsoft Advertising platform, even if you do not use shared budgets.
+To determine whether the campaign uses a shared budget, check the value of the BudgetId element (via Campaign Management service) or Budget Id field (via Bulk service).

 The Bing Ads API supports the DailyBudgetAccelerated and DailyBudgetStandard values as defined in the BudgetLimitType value set.